Jasic incident: Formation and engagement of solidarity groups

+University students began to take notice on July 27, when police violently arrested nearly 30 workers and sympathizers.
+One day later, Wu Jingtang, who had been a leader during the Tonghua Iron and Steel Group riot ten years ago, called for joining the struggle: "For an awakening of the working class, for Chairman Mao!"
+Chinese Maoists and New Leftists, notably editors of Maoflag and Utopia, began to show support for the Jasic workers.
+According to a post related to the call and a report from Voice of America, about 1,100 people joined solidarity groups formed by the Utopia.

 On 29 July, Peking University Foreign Language Institute student Yue Xin and other activists published The Peking University Students on the "7-27 Worker Arrest in Shenzhen": the Letter of Solidarity, roughly thirty students and alumni of Tsinghua University signed The Letter of Solidarity: To Release the Detained Workers and the Masses Immediately, and other solidarity letters appeared on the Internet.
 They asked the Shenzhen police to release the arrested workers immediately and to explain and apologize for the relevant arrests.
 The letter of solidarity was deleted in less than three hours, by which time it already had tens of thousands of readings.
 In addition, the open letter issued by some activists received two thousand likes in support, mainly from mainland universities.
 On the same day, the Jasic company issued a statement denying that it had mistreated workers or prevented them from forming a union.
 The statement said the company fired some workers under the law and was in the process of establishing a union.
 Jasic did not respond to a faxed request for further comment from Reuters.
 In late July, former workers at the company allegedly took direct action against the Shenzhen plant, breaking into the factory and attempting to disrupt production by sabotage.

 On 1 August, Amnesty International issued a statement in which a Chinese researcher, Pan Jiawei said that the authorities should solve the problem of exploitation of labour rights and respect workers' right to unionize, and moreover, barring evidence internationally recognized crimes had been committed, that the workers should be released.
 On the same morning, in Hong Kong, a total of about 30 members of the CTU, the HKCSS and the Street Labour Group marched from Western District police station to the Hong Kong Liaison Office, chanting slogans in solidarity with the Jasic workers.
 The CTU said it would plea for complaints from the international community in support of the protest and the establishment of independent unions.
 As the Central Liaison Office refused the protest letters, the demonstrators posted them and other slogans on the front door.